ryanbenac33/koop-provider-OpenGround/README.md

 `http://localhost:8080/opengroundcloud/rest/services/PROJECT_UID::DATA_TABLE/FeatureServer/0/query`

--**8080** is the default port the server will listen on.
-This is configurable in `server.js` -**PROJECT_UID** is a unique identifier for a project.
+- **8080** is the default port the server will listen on.
+This is configurable in `server.js`
+- **PROJECT_UID** is a unique identifier for a project.
 To lookup the UID for a specific project, use this link: *LINK UNDER CONSTRUCTION*
--**DATA_TABLE** is the OpenGround data table information you want to access.
+- **DATA_TABLE** is the OpenGround data table information you want to access.
 Currently, the provider is only configured to handle the "LocationDetails" input, however future version may expand functionality as needed

 Complete Example:
 `http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query`